sky-uk/etcd-bootstrap/README.md

 This will:

-1. Query the ASG for all the instance IPs.
+1. Query the relevant API for all the instance IPs.
 2. Determine if joining an existing cluster or not, by querying all instances to see if etcd is available.
 3. Create `ETCD_*` environment variables to correctly bootstrap with all the